-Did you know a 17-month-old baby can start to read?
-This amazing fact is backed by research.
-Toddlers can begin their reading journey very young.
-We’ll explore how toddlers develop reading skills and share tips to help their literacy.
+Did you know that a 17-month-old baby can begin to read?
+This astonishing fact is supported by research.
+Toddlers can embark on their reading journey at a very young age.
+We will delve into how toddlers develop reading skills and provide tips to support their literacy.

 Key Takeaways: